Doria Ragland: Early life

-Doria Ragland was born in Cleveland, Ohio to nurse Jeanette Arnold (1929–2000) and her second husband Alvin Azell Ragland (1929–2011), an antiques dealer who sold items at flea markets.
-Ragland's maternal grandparents, James and Nettie Arnold, worked at the Hotel St. Regis on Euclid Avenue in Cleveland, he as a bellhop and she as an elevator operator.
+Doria Loyce Ragland was born on September 2, 1956, in Cleveland, Ohio to nurse Jeanette Arnold (1929–2000) and her second husband Alvin Azell Ragland (1929–2011), an antiques dealer who sold items at flea markets.
+Ragland's maternal grandparents, James and Nettie Arnold, worked at the Hotel St. Regis on Euclid Avenue in Cleveland, he as a bellhop and she as an elevator operator, while her great-grandfather, Jeremiah Ragland, had his own tailor shop business in Chattanooga, Tennessee in the 1920s where he worked as a presser.

 Her parents moved to Los Angeles when she was a baby and later divorced.
 In 1983, her father married kindergarten teacher Ava Burrow, who is near Ragland's age; the two remained close after that marriage also ended in divorce.
 Ragland has two older maternal half-siblings, Joseph (known as "JJ"; 1949–2021) and Saundra Johnson (born 1952), and a younger paternal half-brother, Alvin Joffrey Ragland.

 Various contemporary records state that the Ragland family descended from Richard "Dick" Ragland, born into slavery c.1792 in Chatham County, North Carolina; his son Stephen Ragland (1848–1926) of Jonesboro in Georgia, lived long enough to experience the abolition of slavery in 1865.
 The family's Ragland surname came from slave-owner William Ragland, a Methodist planter and land speculator who had emigrated during the eighteenth century from Cornwall, England to North America.
 Doria's daughter Meghan Markle has claimed that a genealogy test revealed that she is 43% Nigerian.

 Career and education

 After leaving Fairfax High School, Ragland worked as a temporary assistant makeup artist on the set of the television show General Hospital where she met future ex-husband Thomas Markle Sr. She worked as a travel agent and owned a small business.
 After divorcing Markle, Ragland completed her undergraduate degree, a Bachelor of Arts in psychology.
 In 2011, she earned a Master of Social Work (MSW) from the University of Southern California.
-After passing California's licensing examination in 2015, she was employed as a social worker for three years at the Didi Hirsch Mental Health Services Clinic in Culver City.
+After registering as an Associate Social Worker, she was employed as a social worker for three years at the Didi Hirsch Mental Health Services Clinic in Culver City.
 Ragland has also worked as a yoga instructor.
 In 2020, it was reported that she would teach a jewelry making course at Santa Monica College.
 In the same year, Ragland became CEO, CFO and secretary of a care home firm in Beverly Hills, called Loving Kindness Senior Care Management.